dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 Reasons ransomware targets still pay (even when they have reliable backups) are:

 1. **Nobody bothered to test in advance how long the data restoration process might take**.
 For example, what if an organization stores backups on AWS Glacier?
-If they get attacked by ransomware they may suddenly discover they have terabytes (or petabytes) of data to restore over the Internet, and that even with a fast connection **it’s going to take months to download all the backup data**.
+If they get attacked by ransomware they may suddenly discover they have terabytes (or petabytes) of data to restore over the Internet, and that even with a fast connection it’s going to take months to download all the backup data.
 Many technology teams don't even have a back-of-the-napkin calculation of how long it would take for a full, complete restore.

-2. The next most-common scenario involves victims that have off-site, encrypted backups of their data but discover that **the digital keys needed to decrypt their backups were stored on the same local file-sharing network that was encrypted by the ransomware**.
+2. Sometimes victims that have off-site, encrypted backups of their data but discover that **the digital keys needed to decrypt their backups were stored on the same local file-sharing network that was encrypted by the ransomware**.

-3. Maybe you have the data backed up and accessible, but your **software was stored on the same local file-sharing network that got encrypted by the ransomware** You have backups, the data is there, but the application to actually do the restoration is encrypted, or the software you need to reinstall is encrypted.
+3. Maybe you have the data backed up and accessible, but your **software was stored on the same local file-sharing network that got encrypted by the ransomware**.
+You have backups, but the application to actually do the restoration is encrypted, or the software you need to reinstall is encrypted.

 4. Finally, **many companies don’t know their systems dependencies**, and so they don’t know in which order they should build/restore systems.
 Nor do they have a clear repeatable process to configure systems - they find they have been cloning a build image Larry created before he left last year.

-If you haven't thought about the scenarios above then **yes, you are paying the ransom**.
+If you haven't thought about these things then **yes, you are paying the ransom**.

 ### Ransomware Protection